 See also: 9 Best Mortgage Loans for Bad Credit

 Can I get an auto loan with a 578 credit score?

 Most auto lenders will not lend to someone with a 578 score.
-If you are able to get approved for an auto loan with a 578 score, it will be costly.
-If you can raise your credit score, getting a car will be much easier.
+If you are able to get approved for a car loan with a 578 score, it will be costly.
+The average credit score needed for car loans can vary.
+However, if you can raise your credit score, getting a car will be much easier.

 See also: 6 Best Auto Loans for Bad Credit

 How to Improve a 578 Credit Score

 A poor credit score often reflects a history of credit mistakes or errors.
 For example, you may have some missed payments, charges offs, foreclosures, and even a bankruptcy showing up on your credit report.
 It’s also possible that you simply haven’t built credit at all.
 No credit is pretty much the same as bad credit.

 Here are five ways to improve your 578 credit score:

 1. Dispute Negative Accounts on Your Credit Report

 It’s a good idea to grab a copy of your free credit report from each of the three major credit bureaus, Equifax, Experian, and TransUnion to see what is being reported about you.
 If you find any negative items, you may want to hire a credit repair company such as Lexington Law.
 They can help you dispute them and possibly have them removed.